-The City of Jacksonville expects to receive \$297,923, which will be dedicated to assist with the operating costs and support services provided by the I.M.
+The City of Jacksonville expects to receive \$296,622, of which \$246,622 will be dedicated to assist with the operating costs and support services provided by the I.M.
 Sulzbacher Center for the Homeless.
 The Center addresses the emergency shelter and transitional housing needs of two-thousand (2,000) homeless persons and families (including significant sub-populations such as those living on the streets).
 The center is a comprehensive multi-service homeless facility that provides supportive housing including shelter nights for the pavilion and shelter nights for the dorm programs.
 The center also provides meals primary care, mental health care, vision care, dental care, social services, outreach and case management.
+The balance of \$50,000 will provide short-term rent, mortgage and utility assistance to 100 persons to be administered by Catholic Charities Bureau.